fit-r2lab/r2lab-demos/kube5g/README.md

 ### How to test phones connectivity in R2lab?

-test the network with R2lab phones
+Test the network with R2lab phones

 You can use the two android phones available on R2lab.